 - Limit workload.
 Keep the intern away from continuous standalone roles that look like a full time position.

 - Include the intern under PoSH communication.
-Ensure they know how to raise a concern.
+Make sure they know how to raise a concern.

 - Pay a fair stipend where budget allows.
 Even a modest amount improves morale and risk posture.